codinggambit/my_polite_inquiries/_posts/IOT/2022-02-15-my-new-blog-post.md

 date: 2022-02-15
 ---

+OPC UA and its use in M2M Communication Systems

 OPC UA (Open Platform Communications Unified Architecture) is an industrial communication standard for machine-to-machine (M2M) communication and the industrial Internet of Things (IIoT).
 It provides a secure and reliable way for devices and systems to exchange data and interact with each other in industrial automation and control systems.

 OPC UA is designed to be platform-independent, allowing it to work seamlessly across a wide range of operating systems and hardware architectures.
 It also supports multiple programming languages, making it easier for developers to implement OPC UA in their applications.